frob/frob.github.com/_drafts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

 #### Assets

-This is as good a time as any to talk about asset management in A-Frame (you might have noticed the ```a-asset``` tag in the last exmpale).
+This is as good a time as any to talk about asset management in A-Frame (you might have noticed the ```a-asset``` tag in the last example).
 Simple scenes can handle assets in a simple manner --with an inline attribute.
 However, when things get more complicated, or as in my (still simple) example where we have three billboards all using the same asset, then [A-Frame's asset management system](https://aframe.io/docs/0.3.0/core/asset-management-system.html) comes in very handy.
 Here is an example of both ways of [loading assets ripped ripped straight from the docs](https://aframe.io/docs/0.3.0/primitives/a-image.html).

 ```html
 <a-assets>